 The PG Cert in non-medical prescribing prepares nurses, midwives, specialist community public health nurses, pharmacists and allied health professionals to practise within current non-medical prescribing legislation.

 This course is designed to develop the knowledge, skills and competency required to undertake the role of an independent or supplementary non-medical prescriber.
+The course has been designed for nurses, pharmacists, physiotherapists, radiographers and podiatrists to develop prescribing practice within a clinical setting.

 Information for international students